ManimCommunity/manim/docs/source/guides/deep_dive.rst

 mechanism.

-In the event that the animation has to be rendered, the renderer asks its :class:`.SceneFileWriter` to open an output container.
-The process is started by a call to ``libav`` and opens a container to which rendered raw frames can be written.
-As long as the output is open, the container can be accessed via the ``output_container`` attribute of the file writer.
+In the event that the animation has to be rendered, the renderer asks its :class:`.SceneFileWriter` to open a partial movie stream.
+The file writer uses ``libav`` to create a container and video stream, then wraps them in a ``_PartialMovieEncodeJob``.
+Each encoding job owns its container, stream, frame queue, and worker thread.
+During the render loop, rendered raw frames are added to this queue and encoded by the worker.
 With the writing process in place, the renderer then asks the scene to "begin" the animations.

+By default, Manim finishes encoding each partial movie file before rendering the next animation.
+If ``max_inflight_encoders`` is set to a value greater than 1, encoding can instead overlap with rendering.
+The setting bounds the number of partial movie encoders active at the same time, while ``encoder_queue_size`` bounds the number of pending frame buffers held by each parallel encoder.

 First, it literally *begins* all of the animations by calling their setup methods (:meth:`.Animation._setup_scene`, :meth:`.Animation.begin`).